McDonnell F-101 Voodoo: Changing roles and into production

-The end of the war in Korea and the development of the jet-powered Boeing B-52 Stratofortress negated the need for fighter escort and Strategic Air Command withdrew from the program.
+The end of the Korean War and the development of the jet-powered Boeing B-52 Stratofortress negated the need for fighter escort and Strategic Air Command (SAC) opted to withdraw from the program.
+Despite SAC's loss of interest, the F-101A had attracted the attention of Tactical Air Command (TAC), leading to the F-101 being reconfigured as a fighter bomber.
+In this capacity, it was intended to carry a single nuclear weapon for use against tactical targets such as airfields.
+TAC requested numerous alterations to the F-101 to suit the new role, including additional apparatus to permit air-to-ground communication, provisions to carry external pods, and structural strengthening.

-Despite SAC's loss of interest, the aircraft attracted the attention of Tactical Air Command (TAC), and the F-101 was reconfigured as a fighter bomber, intended to carry a single nuclear weapon for use against tactical targets such as airfields.
-With the support of TAC, testing was resumed, with Category II flight tests beginning in early 1955.
-A number of problems were identified during development, with many of these fixed.
-The aircraft had a dangerous tendency toward severe pitch-up at high angle of attack that was never entirely solved.
-Around 2,300 improvements were made to the aircraft in 1955–56 before full production was resumed in November 1956.
+Through the support of TAC, testing of the F-101 was resumed, with Category II flight tests beginning in early 1955.
+A number of problems were identified and were mostly resolved during this phase of development.
+Issues were found with the autopilot, hydraulics, viewfinder, and control system; McDonnell typically replaced unsatisfactory parts with redesigned counterparts.
+One particular issue was the aircraft's dangerous tendency towards severe pitch-up when flown at a high angle of attack; this would never be entirely rectified.
+However, the USAF was satisfied with the installation of an active inhibitor system to deter such instances.
+Around 2,300 improvements were made to the F-101 between 1955 and 1956 ahead of full-rate production commencing in November 1956.